 If you have remaining time, you will be asked to complete an on-line survey about the test administration.
 The purpose of the survey is to evaluate the test scheduling and delivery procedures.
 Your responses will be kept confidential, and the time you take to complete this survey will not detract from your allotted examination time.

 After you start taking an examination, you cannot cancel or reschedule that examination unless a technical problem prevents you from completing your examination.

 If you do not finish the exam for any reason you are not permitted to resume the incomplete sections of the test.
-You must reapply for the next regularly scheduled administration (see section on "Reapplication").
+You must reapply for the next regularly scheduled administration (see information on "Reapplication" on this page).
 The examination fee is non-refundable for incomplete examinations.

-As noted in section 6.5, if you experience a computer problem during the test, notify test center staff immediately.
+As noted in section 6.9 of the Candidate Guide, if you experience a computer problem during the test, notify test center staff immediately.
 The testing software is designed to allow the test to restart at the point it was interrupted.
 In most cases, your test can be restarted at the point of interruption with no loss of testing time.

 Cancelled or Delayed Exam Administration or Problems at the Testing Center

 Once checked in and seated at a test station, if you have a concern or complaint about the test center environment, immediately report the problem to the Test Center Administrator.
-If you feel that the problem was not resolved to your satisfaction, contact the Specialist Certification Program staff at firstname.lastname@example.org or 800-999-2782, ext.
+If you feel that the problem was not resolved to your satisfaction, contact the specialist certification office at firstname.lastname@example.org or 800-999-2782, ext.
 8520, as soon as possible.